Thesis Proposal, Advisor, and Committee

 - Participate in a public reading of thesis work with other graduating MFA students.

 - Finish all revisions and submit the correctly-formatted pdf of the thesis to the Graduate School by the final deadline.

-- Follow the guidelines (further below) for final bound copies and the PDF electronic copy.
+- Follow the guidelines (further below) for thesis formatting, the final bound copy, and the PDF electronic copy.

 The Thesis Director's Responsibilities